 Local razor and steamer clams are a special treat in winter.
-They can be found in dishes like the clams bucatini at The Depot Restaurant in Seaview, a beloved hangout in the only remaining Clamshell Railroad depot that still sits in its original spot, decorated with railroad signs and large-scale historic photos.
+They can be found in clams bucatini at The Depot Restaurant in Seaview, a beloved hangout in the only remaining Clamshell Railroad depot that still sits in its original spot, decorated with railroad signs and large-scale historic photos.

 If you decide to dig razors on your own, stop by Jack’s Country Store in Ocean Park.
 Founded in 1885, it’s one of the oldest retail operations in Washington, and offers advice, licenses and a superlative array of clamming equipment and picnic items, including bulk bins for cracker meal and panko to bread your catch before frying.

 The Columbia Pacific Heritage Museum makes a great stop any time of year — but particularly on dreary weekends — for revolving exhibits on local history and the tiny, coin-operated railroad upstairs.

 Find your own vintage train at the astonishing Long Beach Peninsula Trading Post, a two-floor warehouse of the peninsula’s best artifacts.
 Don’t miss owner Brenda Hill’s “museum,” a display case loaded with some of her favorite pieces of local memorabilia from days gone by.

 This story originally appeared in the January/February 2020 edition of the AAA Washington member magazine, Journey, and was last updated in October 2021.